GSU-Analytics/light_conn/README.md

 ## Examples

+### Example 1: Executing a Query and Saving Results to CSV

 See the `example.py` file for a simple example of how to use the `LightOracleConnection` class to connect to an Oracle database and execute a query.
 This will fetch the first 20 rows of student data from the `edwprd.sdstumain` table and save the results to a CSV file.

 ```python